markowanga/stweet/README.md

 Additionally, TweetOutput can be implemented in many other ways.

-## Known problems
- - Sometimes when Github Actions run, auth token from Twitter does not income.
-   Then the integration test fails.
-In this case the best solution is to repeat the test

 ## Twint inspiration
 Small part of library uses code from [twint](https://github.com/twintproject/twint).
 Twint was also main inspiration to create stweet.